-Rileys Hotel: Our full report
+Riley's Hotel: Our full report

-The Riley's Hotel was founded in 1910 by Harry Riley.
-By that time it was only an extra rondavel right next to his own; only suitable for one guest and very poorly equipped.
-Later on, he expanded his little 'hotel' by joining the two huts together and creating a simple dining room in between.
-It can be said that this was Maun’s first hotel!
-That is the reason why the Riley’s is often more seen as an institution rather than just a hotel.
+Riley's Hotel was founded in 1910 by Harry Riley.At that time it was simply an extra rondavel right next to his own: suitable only for one guest and very poorly equipped.
+Later, he expanded his little 'hotel' bordering the Thamalakane River by joining the two huts together and creating a simple dining room in between.
+And so began a part of Maun’s history that makes Riley’s so much more than just a hotel.

-In his book 'The Lost World of the Kalahari', Laurens van der Post described Riley's in the 1950s as a:'... remarkable little hotel which he [Harry Riley] had founded for the odd, intrepid traveller who had been determined enough to cross the desert, as well as for the score or so of Europeans patient and courageous enough to make Maun the unique outpost of life that it is today.'
+In his book The Lost World of the Kalahari, Laurens van der Post described Riley's in the 1950s as a 'remarkable little hotel which he [Harry Riley] had founded for the odd, intrepid traveller who had been determined enough to cross the desert, as well as for the score or so of Europeans patient and courageous enough to make Maun the unique outpost of life that it is today.'

-Our viewWe view Riley's Hotel as a relatively reliable, if generally uninspiring, hotel that's very conveniently positioned at the heart of Maun.
-It's lost much of the character that its history might imply – but it's still a useful place if you need to overnight in Maun, and haven't got the time to reach the rather more interesting Royal Tree Lodge.
+We view Riley's as a relatively reliable, if generally uninspiring, hotel that's very conveniently positioned at the heart of Maun.
+It's lost much of the character that its history might imply – but it's still a useful place if you need to overnight in Maun.

-Ideal length of stay: Usually used as a one-night stop-over
+- Usually used as a one-night stop-over

 Food & drink